 Analysis

-The primary objective of this study was to estimate the effective useful life (EUL) of ASHPs, DHPS, HPWHs, CACs, and gas furnaces used in residential applications, as well as wall and ceiling insulation installed in residences.
+The primary objective of this study was to estimate the effective useful life (EUL) of the targeted measures.
+The Evaluation Team could only conduct this analysis for the residential measures under study because our survey of past commercial HVAC participants did not uncover any failed equipment.
+Specifically, we estimated the EUL of ASHPs, DHPS, HPWHs, CACs, and gas furnaces used in residential applications, as well as wall and ceiling insulation installed in residences.

 We define EUL as the median length of time (in years) that equipment is in operation.
 In addition, we estimated the residual useful life (RUL) of these same equipment types (and insulation).
 We define RUL as the difference between the current age of a piece of equipment and the expected age of the equipment at replacement, also measured in years.

 We used a parametric survival analysis approach to estimate the “survival” function of each equipment type.
 The survival function represents the expected distribution of lifetimes of equipment based on a sample of residents who installed HVAC equipment or insulation through an energy efficiency program operated by UI or Eversource.
 The data necessary to estimate the survival functions for HVAC equipment, referred to as time-to-event (TTE) data, consist of only two variables: